Distinguished categories and the Zilber-Pink conjecture: Introduction

-In the meanwhile, Zilber \cite{Zilber} was independently led to problems of this kind from a completely different viewpoint and with different motivations coming from model theory.
+In the meanwhile, Zilber \cite{Zilber} independently considered problems of this kind from a completely different viewpoint and with different motivations coming from model theory.
 He formulated a general conjecture for subvarieties of arbitrary dimension of semiabelian varieties.

+Related conjectures for powers of the multiplicative group were formulated by Bombieri, Masser and Zannier in \cite{BMZ06} and \cite{BMZ07}; see the Appendix to \cite{BMZ08} for a proof of the equivalence of the various conjectures in the case of powers of the multiplicative group.

-Finally, in \cite{Pink} and \cite{PinkUnpubl}, Pink proposed very general conjectures in the context of mixed Shimura varieties.
+Around the same time, in \cite{Pink} and \cite{PinkUnpubl}, Pink proposed very general conjectures in the context of mixed Shimura varieties.
 His most general conjecture contains all of the abovementioned results about $\mathbb{G}^n_m$ and abelian varieties.
 At the same time, it provides an analogue of Zilber's conjecture in the more general context of mixed Shimura varieties.
 Pink's formulation of the conjecture seems to be slightly weaker than Zilber's, but we will show in this article that they are often equivalent.
 Pink's conjecture also implies the ``modular analogue'' of Zilber's conjecture, which generalizes the Andr\'e-Oort conjecture in the same way as Zilber's conjecture generalizes the Manin-Mumford conjecture.

-Related conjectures for powers of the multiplicative group were formulated by Bombieri, Masser and Zannier in \cite{BMZ07}; see the Appendix to \cite{BMZ08} for a proof of the equivalence of the various conjectures in the case of powers of the multiplicative group.

-After the groundbreaking article \cite{PilaZannier} of Pila and Zannier, in which they developed and applied a new strategy relying on point counting to reprove the Manin-Mumford conjecture, it gradually became clear that this new approach would lead to relevant progress towards the aforementioned conjectures.
-Indeed, in the last decade the method has been applied quite successfully in basically all different contexts included in Pink's formulation.
+After the groundbreaking article \cite{PilaZannier} of Pila and Zannier, in which they developed and applied a new strategy relying on point counting to give an alternative proof of the Manin-Mumford conjecture, it gradually became clear that this new approach would lead to relevant progress towards the aforementioned conjectures.
+Indeed, in the last fifteen years the method has been applied quite successfully in basically all different contexts included in Pink's formulation, see the bibliographies of \cite{Zannier} and \cite{PilaUnpubl}.